hafen/geofacet/cran-comments.md

 Package was archived on CRAN today

-- Updated to be compatible with ggplot2 updates
+Updates since last release:

-- Added new grids
+- Fixed obscure issue with unicode characters in grid names on some linux systems that caused the package to be removed from CRAN
-- Changed vignette builder to pkgdown (no longer dependent on packagedocs)
+- Updated package infrastructure to reflect latest CRAN policies, etc.

 ## Test environments

 * local OS X install, R 4.3.2
-* ubuntu 16.04 (on travis-ci), R 4.0.0
+* ubuntu 22.04.3 (on GitHub Actions), R 4.3.2
 * win-builder (devel and release)

 ## R CMD check results